F-Stack/f-stack/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

     Bypassing this constraint may cause the 2nd pthread to spin until the 1st one is scheduled again.
     Moreover, if the 1st pthread is preempted by a context that has an higher priority, it may even cause a dead lock.

-  This does not mean it cannot be used, simply, there is a need to narrow down the situation when it is used by multi-pthread on the same core.
+  This means, use cases involving preemptible pthreads should consider using rte_ring carefully.

-  1. It CAN be used for any single-producer or single-consumer situation.
+  1. It CAN be used for preemptible single-producer and single-consumer use case.

+  2. It CAN be used for non-preemptible multi-producer and preemptible single-consumer use case.

+  3. It CAN be used for preemptible single-producer and non-preemptible multi-consumer use case.

-  2. It MAY be used by multi-producer/consumer pthread whose scheduling policy are all SCHED_OTHER(cfs).
+  4. It MAY be used by preemptible multi-producer and/or preemptible multi-consumer pthreads whose scheduling policy are all SCHED_OTHER(cfs), SCHED_IDLE or SCHED_BATCH.
 User SHOULD be aware of the performance penalty before using it.

-  3. It MUST not be used by multi-producer/consumer pthreads, whose scheduling policies are SCHED_FIFO or SCHED_RR.
+  5. It MUST not be used by multi-producer/consumer pthreads, whose scheduling policies are SCHED_FIFO or SCHED_RR.

 + rte_timer

-  Running  ``rte_timer_manager()`` on a non-EAL pthread is not allowed.
+  Running  ``rte_timer_manage()`` on a non-EAL pthread is not allowed.
 However, resetting/stopping the timer from a non-EAL pthread is allowed.

 + rte_log